jasujm/bridgeapp/README.md

-# Bridge HTTP server
+# Bridge webapp

-This Node.js package is supposed to grow into HTTP server for playing Bridge, using my [Bridge project](https://github.com/jasujm/bridge) as backend.
+This package is supposed to grow into HTTP server and web frontend for playing contract bridge, using my [Bridge project](https://github.com/jasujm/bridge) as backend.

-Also it’s a project for me to learn about Node.js and some event driven programming.
+It’s also a project for me to learn about Node.js and some event driven programming.

-Currently it’s mostly a test suite for stress testing the bridge backend.
-Run
+Currently it’s mostly a test suite for stress testing the bridge backend, though.
+Run either:
-either:

     npm run client-server